Makino-Guitars/website/content/guitars/customization.md

 - Control configuration and design
 - Hardware
 - Bridge style
-- Wood selection and finish
+- Wood selection

-But, my guitars aren't endlessly customizeable.
-I focus on the design elements that I think make great guitars - and the construction and processes that I'm great at.
+- Finish

+## But...
+My guitars aren't endlessly customizeable.
 If you want a JM-style guitar that's semi-hollow with an f-hole, dual humbuckers, coil taps, and a Floyd Rose trem, that's great!
 But I'm probably not the builder for you.

+That's because I focus on design elements that I think make great guitars - and the construction and processes that I can execute well.